 Using plain paper and glue sticks, I asked my children to think about what they would make using…3 dots?
 6 dots?
 We brainstormed a few ideas, flipped through the book again, and then got to work.
 Once done, I helped them to create a sentence for each picture using the phrase: “____ black dots can make a ____”.
 This was a quick and easy activity that required very little in terms of materials and preparation.
 It is open-ended, creative, and can be adapted to suit various ages.
 Instead of using glue and paper dots, dot stickers could be purchased in a variety of colours from an office supply store.

 Extension: Instead of dots, ask children to explore what they could make with other shapes.
 What can you make from 10 black squares?

 With Freight Train, Donald Crews won the 1979 Caldecott Honor.
 Like many other of his books, Freight Train has a simple story with vibrant illustrations and minimal words.
 It is a quick favourite of young children.

 For this art activity, my children used oil pastels to draw their own train.
 We used the longer, legal style of paper.
 I had the book open for inspiration and as a guide for the basic shapes needed to draw a train.
 I instructed them to press firmly as they coloured with the oil pastels.
-Once done, we took a paper towel to smudge the colours to imitate the sense of ‘movement’ shown in Crews’s illustrations.
-We started at the front of the train, pressing the wadded paper towel down and pulling it backward to the end of the drawing.
+Once done, we took a paper towel to smudge the colours to imitate the sense of ‘movement’ shown in Crews’ illustrations.
+We started at the front of the train, pressing the wadded paper towel down and pulling it back to the end of the drawing.
 Repeat as needed.
 An extra set of hands may be needed to help hold the paper and avoid it getting crumpled.
-Remember not to smudge the train track, or any other stationary objects that may have been added to the drawing.
+Remember not to smudge the train track or any other stationary objects that may have been added to the drawing.